MattMcFarland/cloud9-gvm/README.md

 If you don't feel like doing all of this yourself, you can run the following commandbelow: (as sudo)

-`curl -L https://raw.githubusercontent.com/MattMcFarland/cloud9-googlevm/master/kickstart.sh | sudo bash -e`
+`curl -L https://raw.githubusercontent.com/MattMcFarland/cloud9-gvm/master/kickstart.sh | sudo bash`

 ## Guide